VATSAL954/Summer-Internship-II/README.md

 #Generative AI for Business Intelligence (BI) Analysts Specialization

-# Generative AI: Elevate Your Business Intelligence Career
+# Generative AI for Business Intelligence (BI) Analysts - Coursera Specialization

-This repository contains study notes, assignments, and resources related to the Coursera course [Generative AI: Elevate your Business Intelligence Career](https://www.coursera.org/learn/generative-ai-elevate-your-business-intelligence-career), part of the Generative AI for BI Analysts Specialization by Skill-Up EdTech Team.
+This repository contains notes, assignments, and resources for the complete three-course specialization:

-## Course Overview

-- **Level:** Intermediate (Background in Business Intelligence & AI recommended)
-- **Skills Gained:** Generative AI, Data Visualization, SQL, Prompt Engineering, Data Storytelling, BI Lifecycle, Ethics
-- **Modules Covered:**
-  1. Role of Generative AI in the BI Lifecycle
+1. Generative AI Basics for BI Analysts
-  2. Querying Databases, Documents, and Spreadsheets with AI
+2. Prompt Engineering and Data Analysis with Generative AI
-  3. Interactive Data Visualization & Reporting
-  4. Ethics, Challenges, and Future Trends in Generative AI for BI
+3. BI Applications, Visualization, and Ethics in Generative AI

+Navigate to each course folder for detailed breakdowns and hands-on labs.

-## Structure
+## Skills Covered

-- Each module has a dedicated markdown file with summaries, practical tips, and resources.
-- Assignments and labs are provided separately for easier practice.
+- Generative AI tools for BI
+- Data cleansing & generation
+- Prompt engineering
+- SQL generation with AI
+- Interactive dashboards & visualization
-- Additional resources and glossary included.
+- BI ethics, limitations, and future trends

----
+Start with the README in each folder!

 ## How to Use